bauti-defi/DAMM-Protocol-Contracts/README.md

-## DAMM Protocol
+# DAMM Protocol

-Decentralized Autonomous Money Management (DAMM) is a protocol for creating and managing DeFi positions on the EVM based blockchains.
-It is designed to be non-custoial, permissionless, and trustless.
+Decentralized Autonomous Money Management *(DAMM)* is a protocol for that facilitates the active management of DeFi positions by operators on behalf of investor(s).
+It is compatible with _any_ EVM based blockchains.
+DAMM is designed to be non-custoial, permissionless, and trustless solution for money management in Ethereum DeFi ecosystem.

 ## Protocol Design